davidwt5/my-games-list/README.md

 - Search sort options (newest, alphabetical, relevance)
 - Page system / Load more when user reaches bottom
 - Review system
+- If game card longer than 5 lines, do a ... click to expand

 ## Side Note
 - Requires a cors proxy server to work.
 This is because cors origin header is (rightfully) disabled by the API provider.